 Enjoy theatre at home and support The Dukes, theatre-makers and artists in the process.

-Co-produced by Lawrence Batley Theatre and The Dukes.
+Co-produced by The Dukes, Lawrence Batley Theatre, Oxford Playhouse and The Watermill Theatre

 Enjoy great films and support The Dukes at the same time.